stakwork/sphinx-relay/README.md

 > You should see `[socket.io] connected!` in your Relay console output.

-Add some friends' adresses and start chatting!
+Add some friends' addresses and start chatting!

 ## Connecting a Desktop client

-As of the time of this writing, neither of the Desktop Sphinx clients can scan Relay QR codes, nor directly import the connection string (printed by Relay just above the QR code).
+As of this writing, neither of the Desktop Sphinx clients can scan Relay QR codes, nor directly import the connection string (printed by Relay just above the QR code).

 To connect your Desktop Sphinx to your Relay:
 -  connect a mobile Sphinx client;
 -  open Profile in your mobile client;
--  Export Private Key (key will be stored in your device's clipboard);
+-  Export Private Key (key is stored in your device clipboard);
 -  send the private key to your Desktop and paste it to the connection input field.

 > You should see `[socket.io] connected!` in your Relay console output.